Obituary of Peter George Waters

 Donations in Peter’s memory may be made to La Salle College High School, 8605 W Cheltenham Ave, Wyndmoor, PA 19038, or St. Augustine Church, 243 N Lawrence St, Philadelphia, PA 19106.

-To plant a tree in memory of Peter Waters, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Peter Waters, please visit our Tree Store

 Philadelphia, PA 19128